 Reese Tisdale is a highly seasoned professional with a multifaceted background in industry research, strategic advisory, business strategies across the water, power, and energy sectors.
-Co-founding Bluefield Research stands out as one of the most significant and rewarding milestones in his career.
+Building Bluefield Research from the ground up stands as one of the most significant and rewarding milestones in his career.

-Before launching Bluefield in 2013, Reese served as Research Director for IHS Emerging Energy Research (now S&P), a research and advisory firm specializing in renewable energy markets and company strategies.
+Before launching Bluefield in 2013, Reese served as Research Director for IHS Emerging Energy Research (now S&P Global), a research and advisory firm specializing in renewable energy markets and company strategies.
 He has also worked for what is now Thermo Fisher Scientific, Sunoco, and several regionally focused, environmental consultancies.

 Reese’s most distinct experience, however, lies in his three-year Peace Corps tenure in El Salvador, where he spearheaded water supply and agriculture projects following the country’s civil war.
 This grass roots development experience greatly influences his perspectives on baseline critical infrastructure needs, particularly in developing economies.